Team2068/Muhkeighnzeigh/README.md

 ### If it's the first time you've contributed to this repo:

-- Clone the repo to your computer using the current URL.
+- Clone the repo to your computer using the current URL, `git clone https://github.com/Team2068/Muhkeighzeigh.git`

 ### Any time you want to make a change: